 Bass & Moderator DK

-Steffen Bruun graduated June 2005 from the Royal Danish Conservatorium of Music, with further studies for a Diploma of Opera at Sydney Conservatorium of Music.
-Shortly after his graduation he had his stage debut as The Emperor in Stravinskij´s The Nightingale at The Funen Opera.
-Furthermore Steffen has sung Sarastro in Mozart’s Magic Flute at Nyborg Sommeropera and is often cast in the low bass roles in Monteverdis operas.
-Recent years have seen Steffen as Leone in Händels Tamerlano at the opera in Poznan, Don Inigo in Ravels L’Heure Espagnole at Musikteatret Undergrunden and Comte de Grieux in Massenets Manon alongside Patricia Petibon at CPH Opera Festival.
+Steffen Bruun graduated from the Royal Danish Conservatorium of Music in June 2005, with further studies for a Diploma of Opera at Sydney Conservatorium of Music.
+Shortly after his graduation, he had his stage debut as The Emperor in Stravinskij´s The Nightingale at The Funen Opera.
+Furthermore, Steffen has sung Sarastro in Mozart’s Magic Flute at Nyborg Sommeropera and is often cast in the low bass roles in Monteverdis operas.
+Recent years, Steffen sung as Leone in Händels Tamerlano at the opera in Poznan, Don Inigo in Ravels L’Heure Espagnole at Musikteatret Undergrunden and Comte de Grieux in Massenets Manon alongside Patricia Petibon at Copenhagen Opera Festival.

-Recent recordings include a first performance of Klenau’s 9th Symphony and a new recording of Carl Nielsen’s opera Masquerade (Vægteren).
-Both with Danish National Symphony Orchestra.
+Recent recordings include a performance of Klenau’s 9th Symphony and a new recording of Carl Nielsen’s opera Masquerade (Vægteren, both in cooperation with Danish National Symphony Orchestra.